liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/03-portal-startup-phases.markdown

     a web context.

-2.  **Main Servlet Initialization Phase:** focuses on the portlet container and the @product@ web application's UI features such as Struts, Themes, and more.
+2.  **Main Servlet Initialization Phase:** focuses on the portlet container and the @sharepoint@ web application's UI features such as Struts, Themes, and more.

 The Portal Context Initialization Phase sets the stage for the Main Servlet